Signs Of Damage Termites Leave Behind Around Yakima Homes

 Termites are complicated pests that need professional care to eliminate entirely from your home and lawn.
 Termites will continue to breed, expand, and otherwise take over until strong measures have been put in place to stop them.
 Contact the pros at Prosite, your Central Washington pest control team.

-Prosite offers free termite inspections, helping you track down the roots of your infestation issue and plan a course of action.
+Prosite offers professional termite inspections, helping you track down the roots of your infestation issue and plan a course of action.

 Using proven termite control products such as Termidor, we have successfully ruined hundreds of termite invasions across Yakima County.
 Pre-treating your home against infestation is some of our pest pro’s best handiwork.
 Our year-round pest protection plan will ensure that both you and your home stays termite-free for the active season now and in the years to come.